abooij/wiwikwlhott/faq.rst

      can ask what kind of categorical universal properties :math:`S^n` has as a type.  these are all different questions, possibly with different answers.

+   - sometimes HoTT *does* do a better job: e.g. claims about (infty-)groupoids are automatically invariant. but depends on the way you state this.

 .. todo:: see also: types vs spaces